kind2511/Digital-Membership-Solution/README.md

     ```
     source myenv/bin/activate
     ```
-    Inside the BackEnd directory where is the requirements.txt located Install the required Python packages:
+    Inside the BackEnd directory is where the requirements.txt is located Install the required Python packages:
     ```
     pip install -r requirements.txt
     ```
    Navigate to gnist again and follow the Start the BackEnd instructions bellow.

 ## Migrating the databse
    In the terminal window ensure that you're in the Backend directory within the same folder as the manage.py file and the vitual environment is activated.